From my book Frozen Moments—Poverty is the biggest crime.

 Mr. Jain said, “It’s okay.”

 He looked relaxed now.
 In the meantime, tea was served.
 Everybody took tea.
-After taking tea, looking at me, a dhoti kurta-clad person asked Manager, I see a new officer on your team.”
+After taking tea, looking at me, a dhoti-kurta-clad person asked the manager, “I see a new officer on your team.”

+After twenty days, wagon loaders went on a wildcat strike (a strike without notice).
+The person in charge of the siding informed Mr. Sabarwal about this.
+He was looking after the siding work.
+After receiving the information, he asked me to come with him.
 We went to the siding office.
-We saw a small pandal (A marquee) with a siding workers’ union banner when we reached the siding.
-Most of the women wagon loaders and a few gent wagon loaders were sitting below the pandal (A marquee).
+We saw a small pandal (a marquee) with a siding workers’ union banner when we reached the siding.
+Most of the women wagon loaders and a few gent wagon loaders were sitting below the pandal (a marquee).
 When they saw Mr. Sabarwal, they shouted, “Inqilab, Zindabad (Long live the revolution).”
 Mr. Sabarwal asked the siding to call a wagon loader’s leader for a talk.

 He asked them, “What is your problem?
 Why are you on strike?”